 Turner was simply told they knew he did it, possibly for additional leverage since even spending the next 22 years in prison never did get him to give up what if anything he knew about the where the stolen art was.

 Speaking in the same generalities that Ulrich Boser deployed in The Gardner Heist, Kurkjian claims in his book's Introduction "that agents assigned to the case have worked diligently to chase down even the most ridiculous lead."
+In September of 2012, Kurkjian told CBS Boston that "the FBI has worked valiantly on the case."

 "I gave [Gardner Museum staff investigator Anthony] Amore the caller's cell phone number, but he never called him.
 Nor did he-or Kelly-return my subsequent phone calls when I tried to determine what they'd thought of the information I had relayed to them, and what, if anything, they planned to do with it."